shao-lab/MAnorm/docs/source/usage.rst

   * ``--summit-dis``:

     Overlapping common peaks with summit-to-summit distance beyond this are excluded in model fitting.
-    This option is used to exclude common peaks that only overlap on the edge of each peak.
+    This option is used to exclude common peaks that only overlap on the edge of each other.
     Default: ``-w/--window-size``/4

   * ``--oa/--output-all``:

     By default, MAnorm only write the comparison results of unique and merged common peaks in a single output file.
-With this option on, MAnorm will output two extra files which contains the results of the original(unmerged) peaks.
+With this option on, MAnorm will write two extra files which contains the results of the original(unmerged) peaks.